binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 ![](images/ThreatTags/PreventionAVERAGE.png)

 When it comes to logging in NodeJS, you can't really go past winston.
 It has a lot of functionality and what it does not have is either provided by extensions, or you can create your own.
-It's like NLog in the .NET world.
-It is reliable and free.
+It's fully featured, reliable and easy to configure like NLog in the .NET world.

 I also looked at `express-winston`, but could not see why it needed to exist.